avhou/dne/report-markdown/dne-report.md

 ## Data pre-processing

 The Elia data [@dataset] is very fine grained and contains $24*4=96$ measurements per day, resulting in $30*24*4=2880$ measurements for a 30 day month.
-In order to be able to limit memory and computational resources, we have added the possibility to aggregate these dataset.
+In order to be able to limit memory and computational resources, we have added the possibility to aggregate this dataset.
 Possible choices are **(i)** no aggregation, **(ii)** hourly aggregation, **(iii)** aggregation every 4 hours (starting from 00:00, resulting in 6 values per day), and finally **(iv)** aggregation per day.
 Aggregation is done by averaging the values in the selected timeframe.

 Elia provides a lot of historical data, going from February of 2013 to February of 2024.
 All data were taken into account, in order to maximize the possibility of finding interesting patterns in the data.
 Input length $L$ has to be chosen carefully in basic transformer architectures because of the quadratic complexity in $L$.
 Taking too few measurements into acount, it will be difficult to spot similar events in the past.
 Taking too many measurements into account, it will be prohibitely expensive in terms of memory and computational resources to train and evaluate the model.
 The model implemented allowed for easy selection of input length $L$.
-This is related to the level of aggregations in terms of how many hours or days this represents, i.e. when using hourly aggregating and taking 24 input measurements, we are looking at the data of exactly one day.
+This is related to the level of aggregations in terms of how many hours or days this represents, i.e. when using hourly aggregation and taking 24 input measurements, we are looking at the data of exactly one day.

 ### Outlier analysis {#sec:outlier}